 There’s little harm that can be done such as “over-cooking” them when they’re being cooked in your Crock-Pot since it cooks at about half the temperature that you’d use if oven baking the potatoes.

 Make sure to test the biggest or nearly the biggest potato for doneness and not the smaller ones.

+I advise using medium-large potatoes of approximately all the same size so they will all cook in a similar time frame.
 This isn’t a time personally when I would select a jumbo sized potato since they will take forever to cook through!

 If weighing them, about 1/3 to 1/2 pound each is what I recommend.

 For anyone who just can’t get enough slow cooker potato recipes, try this Slow Cooker Browned Butter Mashed Potatoes next!

 - 8 Russet potatoes